-San Francisco Residential Rent Stabilization and Arbitration Board Rules and Regulations 1 (3)notices which request an increase of seven percent (7%) or less without 2 filing a landlord's petition, will only be null and void as to that portion which exceeds the 3 allowable annual rent increase.
-4 Section 4.11 Computation of Passthrough of Gas and Electricity (Amended June 17, 1986; amended August 24, 2004) 5 The following provisions shall apply to utility passthroughs where the notice of rent 6 increase for the utility passthrough was served prior to or on November 1, 2004, except that with 7 respect to such utility passthroughs, the passthrough shall be discontinued twelve months after it 8 was imposed or by December 31, 2004, whichever is later.
-9 No landlord may pass through any increase in the cost of the utilities to a tenant (a) 10 until the tenant has occupied one or more units in the subject building for one continuous year.
-11 Each utility passthrough may be charged to the tenant only at the time of an annual rent 12 increase.
-13 (b) Where a landlord pays for gas, electricity, and/or steam and seeks to recover the 14 increase in the cost of these utilities from tenants, the landlord shall calculate the amount of such 15 increase by using either of the following two methods, both of which should always yield the 16 same results: 17 (1)Method 1: Compile the utilities receipts for the two calendar years 18 preceding the first noticing of the utility passthrough.
-The calendar year immediately preceding 19 the noticing shall be referred to as the "comparison year;" the calendar year preceding the 20 "comparison year" shall be referred to as the "base year."
-The base year will remain the same 21 for all future calculations, except where the pass through is discontinued pursuant to subsection 22 (c) below.
-Different tenants in the same building may have different base years depending on 23 when they moved into the building and when utility increases were first passed through to them.
-24 (i) Calculate the total utility cost for the comparison year and the total 25 utility cost for the base year.
-26 (ii) Subtract the total base year utility cost from the total comparison 27 year utility cost.
-If there is no increase or if there has been a decrease, no pass through for the 28 current calendar year is allowed and any increase levied in a prior year must be discontinued. (iii) Divide the resulting figure, if greater than zero, by 12 to determine
+(3) notices which request an increase of seven percent (7%) or less without filing a landlord's petition, will only be null and void as to that portion which exceeds the allowable annual rent increase.

+Section 4.11 Computation of Passthrough of Gas and Electricity

+(Amended June 17, 1986; amended August 24, 2004)

+The following provisions shall apply to utility passthroughs where the notice of rent increase for the utility passthrough was served prior to or on November 1, 2004, except that with respect to such utility passthroughs, the passthrough shall be discontinued twelve months after it was imposed or by December 31, 2004, whichever is later.

+- (a) No landlord may pass through any increase in the cost of the utilities to a tenant until the tenant has occupied one or more units in the subject building for one continuous year.
+Each utility passthrough may be charged to the tenant only at the time of an annual rent increase. - (b) Where a landlord pays for gas, electricity, and/or steam and seeks to recover the increase in the cost of these utilities from tenants, the landlord shall calculate the amount of such increase by using either of the following two methods, both of which should always yield the same results: - (1) Method 1: Compile the utilities receipts for the two calendar years preceding the first noticing of the utility passthrough.
+The calendar year immediately preceding the noticing shall be referred to as the "comparison year;" the calendar year preceding the "comparison year" shall be referred to as the "base year."
+The base year will remain the same for all future calculations, except where the pass through is discontinued pursuant to subsection (c) below.
+Different tenants in the same building may have different base years depending on when they moved into the building and when utility increases were first passed through to them. - (i) Calculate the total utility cost for the comparison year and the total utility cost for the base year. - (ii) Subtract the total base year utility cost from the total comparison year utility cost.
+If there is no increase or if there has been a decrease, no pass through for the current calendar year is allowed and any increase levied in a prior year must be discontinued.